Paysandú

 Paysandú (/es/) is the capital and most populous city of the Paysandú Department in western Uruguay.
 Located on the banks of the Uruguay River, it is the country's fourth-largest city and a vital cultural and economic hub, with agriculture, tourism, and manufacturing serving as key industries.

 Located in the southwestern part of the department, across from the Argentine city of Colón in Entre Ríos Province, it was founded in the mid-18th century and is known as the for its rich history, particularly its resistance during the Siege of Paysandú in 1864-65.

 History

 It was founded in October 1756 and had acquired the status of "Villa" (town) before the independence of Uruguay.
 On 8 June 1863, its status was elevated to "Ciudad" (city) by the Act of Ley Nº 780.

 General Leandro Gomez led Uruguayan forces to save the town from an invasion by Brazilian forces in 1864–1865.
 A battle took place on 2 December 1864.

+From the late nineteenth century, Paysandú experienced a significant influx of Italian immigrants, who settled in both urban and rural areas.
+Initially, many were engaged in river transport, trade and agriculture.
+By the early twentieth century, the city had become one of the principal centers of Italian settlement in Uruguay, second only to Montevideo.
+During this period, various associations and institutions were established to serve and organize the Italian community.
+By 1992, it was estimated that approximately 65% of the population of the Paysandú Department was of Italian descent.